-Critical Accounting Policies, Significant Judgements, and Use of Estimates

-Our financial statements have been prepared in accordance with U.S. generally accepted accounting principles, or U.S. GAAP.
-The preparation of these financial statements requires us to make estimates and assumptions that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the financial statements, and the reported expenses incurred during the reporting periods.
+Critical Accounting Policies, Significant Judgements, and Use of Estimates disclosure of contingent assets and liabilities at the date of the financial statements, and the reported expenses incurred during the reporting periods.
 Our estimates are based on our historical experience and on various other factors that we believe are reasonable under the circumstances, the results of which form the basis for making judgements about the carrying value of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates under different assumptions or conditions.
 We believe that the accounting policies discussed below are critical to understanding our historical and future performance, as these policies relate to the more significant areas involving management's judgements and estimates.